slatedocs/slate/source/includes/_appendix.md

 * Indentifier = name of directory to be used when querying data for a specific directory
 * NAP = we are able to retrieve Business Name, Address, Phone Number from a directory (some sites provide address in component parts, some as single data string)
+* Reviews = we grab review content, star rating + review count from a directory
 * Find Profile URL = we are able to return a URL on directory for this business
 * Website URL = we are able to retrieve website URL from a directory (if it is present)